QuantEcon/lecture-python-intro/lectures/equalizing_difference.md

 It is just one instance of an  "equalizing difference" theory of relative wage rates, a class of theories dating back at least to Adam Smith's **Wealth of Nations** {cite}`smith2010wealth`.

+For most of this lecture, the only mathematical tools that we'll use are from linear algebra, in particular, matrix multiplication and matrix inversion.

+However, at the very end of the lecture, we'll use calculus just in case readers want to see how computing partial derivatives could let us present some findings more concisely.

+(And doing that will let us show off how good Python is at doing calculus!)

+But if you don't know calculus, our tools from linear algebra are certainly enough.

 As usual, we'll start by importing some Python modules.

 ```{code-cell} ipython3
 import numpy as np
 import matplotlib.pyplot as plt
 ```

+## The indifference condition

+The key idea is that the initial college wage premium has to adjust to make a representative worker indifferent between going to college and not going to college.

 Let